 Develop a 14-day COVID-19 Self-Isolation Plan

 You must be able to show how you can safely obey the law by self-isolating.
 That means staying home and avoiding situations where you could come in contact with others for 14 days.
-Please note that you must complete your self-isolation information in both the federal app (ArriveCAN), and a Provincial BC Self-Isolation Form.
-(More detailed information on these requirements are explained in the following section).
+Please note that you must complete your self-isolation information in the federal app (ArriveCAN).
+(More detailed information on this requirement is explained in the following section).

 Your plan will include: